theshauryasingh/rag_evaluation/README.md

 How RAG Works

-1Retrieval Phase: Given a query, a retriever model (e.g., a dense retriever like DPR or a bi-encoder such as all-MiniLM-L6-v2) searches a document corpus for relevant passages.
+1. Retrieval Phase: Given a query, a retriever model (e.g., a dense retriever like DPR or a bi-encoder such as all-MiniLM-L6-v2) searches a document corpus for relevant passages.
 These retrieved passages act as reference material for the next stage, providing factual grounding for the response.

-2Generation Phase: The query and retrieved passages are then fed to a generative model (e.g., T5 or GPT) to synthesize a coherent and relevant response.
+2. Generation Phase: The query and retrieved passages are then fed to a generative model (e.g., T5 or GPT) to synthesize a coherent and relevant response.
 By integrating retrieved information, the generative model is less likely to “hallucinate” and more likely to provide accurate information based on the retrieved documents.

 This two-phase setup allows RAG models to dynamically access external knowledge, producing responses that are both informed and responsive to the query context.